hyosung11/Launch-School/Courses/journal.md

 07:17 Alex asked some detailed and hard questions.
 I need to review `new` and resetting the `constructor` property.

 09:35 Revising and reorganizing the written study guide for the interview.

+09:42 I need to take a short break and check on the kids.